Saican/ZSWin/README/02 - Creating a ZWindow.md

     									"bigfont",
     									0);

-    			Text.Push(new("ZText").Init("txtNews_A", true, "Z-Windows is back!
+    			Text.Push(new("ZText").Init("txtNews_A", true, true, "Z-Windows is back!
 ZScript Windows is a full rewrite of the GDCC-based mod.
 All of the same features are present, but instead of hackily creating this functionality by hand, the power of ZScript has been unleashed!
 ZScript Windows functions the same as its predecessor, it isn't telling you what your interface should look like, it's just telling you how to display it.
 Whether making a HUD or a conversation system, ZScript Windows offers an intuitive interface for rapidly creating your ideas.", Font.CR_White,		// text color...kinda obvious
     										ZText.wrap,			// text wrap setting - this is given priority 0,					// wrap width